Mystaken/WebSweeper/README.md

 ## API Route Documentation

 The API Route is generate from [apiDoc](http://apidocjs.com/) .
-To generate this separately,  run `gulp doc` and the documentation will be in `doc/index.html`.
+To generate this separately,  run `gulp doc` in `api` and the documentation will be in `doc/index.html`.

-You can also visit https://web-sweeper.herokuapp.com/api/doc/ or `${api.domain}/api/doc` once your server is deployed.
+You can also visit https://websweeper.me/api/doc/ or `${api.domain}/api/doc` once your server is deployed.

 ## Web Technology Used and Credits
-Please visit https://web-sweeper.herokuapp.com/credits or `${api.domain}/credits` once your server is deployed.
+Please visit https://websweeper.me/credits or `${api.domain}/credits` once your server is deployed.

 ## Project Team Members
 Team Name: Web Sweeper (yes, it's the same as project name.)